 Originally El Caracol (“Snail”), one of the oldest standing observatories in the Americas, located at Chichen Itza, was a domed cylindrical structure with a spiral internal shape.
 Narrow windows cut into the outer walls facilitated observations of the irregular movements of Venus.

 Interested in exploring ways in which YOUR Maya Calendar birth energy is reflected in your life and works?
 Would you like some assistance in exploring the potential for becoming more aligned with your own birth energy and for expanding that potential?
-For more information see our Readings and Coaching section, or Contact Us using the form immediately below.
+For more information see our Readings and Coaching section, or Contact Us at firstname.lastname@example.org.
 If you would like to receive more articles like this relating to Maya Calendar arts, or our Count-of-Days Horoscope Blog (posted every 13 days) please Subscribe via the forms on the sidebar (or below, if you have a handheld device).
 Gracias!